Weekend escape or only have time for a day trip, here are some suggestions to make your time in Enid memorable.

 Classic Mexican specialties at affordable prices are waiting at Café Garcia.
 Choose from a wide variety of homemade salsa and sauces at the salsa bar.

 Meadowlake Park.
 The whole family will enjoy riding the Kiwanis Train, Carousel and Ferris Wheel, playing the 18-hole miniature golf course and the sno-cone hut on warm summer evenings.
-Or Skatetown.
-All ages will enjoy music from the 70s, 80s, 90s and today while skating around the large wood floor.
+Or 4RKids Mini Golf.
+All ages will enjoy this challenging 18-hole layout that is completely wheelchair accessible.

 Plate-size pancakes and traditional family favorites all cooked to your liking in a home-style setting at Wee Too Restaurant, home of the Garbage Omelet.

 Who doesn’t enjoy the flying discs?
-Challenge your skills on this new, free 9-hole disc golf course on the Northwestern OSU-Enid campus, which has the stamp of approval from the Professional Disc Golf Association.
+Challenge your skills on one or two 18-hole disc golf courses, the Northwestern-OSU course or the new Meadowlake disc golf course.
+Both are Professional Disc Golf Association certified.
 OR bring some extra bread crumbs or crackers and feed the ducks who call the lake at Government Springs Park home.
 This was an historic cattle watering hole on the Chisholm Trail, and a waterfall overlooks the lake.
 There’s room to run and plenty of new playground equipment to play on.

 Some of the best pizza in Enid is served as Napoli’s Italian Restaurant.
 The white-sauce pizza is especially tasty.
 They also serve classic Italian dishes and specialties found nowhere else.